 Exercise 2.
 Least Squares Curve Fitting

-Use your insights from the previous exercises to compute polynomials to fit the following data series:
+Use your insights from the previous exercises to compute polynomials to fit the following three data series (one at a time):

 a) Check how/if the approximation is improved by a higher degree of the polynomial.